smok-serwis/coolamqp/docs/caveats.md

 received_msg.properties.content_encoding.to_bytes()
 ```

-Only the _body_ property of the message will be a byte object (and not even that it you set an option
+Only the _body_ property of the message will be a byte object (and not even that it you explicitly ask otherwise).
-in Cluster.consume).

 Note that YOU, when sending messages, should not use memoryviews.
 Pass proper byte objects and text objects
 as required.